So, you’re saving for an upcoming expense. Maybe it’s a home down payment, a new car, a vacation, or a wedding.

 The amount of liquidity in your short-term savings option will depend on your time horizon and the certainty in the timing of the future expense.

-Risk is a cool concept because risk can be defined in multiple ways.
+Risk can be defined in multiple ways.

 For short-term savings goals, I define risk as the probability of failure to meet your savings goal(s).
 Pretty straightforward.